eellak/easyappointments/README.md

 and help the development progress.

-### GFOSS adjastments
+### GFOSS adjustments

-In order Easy!Appointments work with your jitsi server you must:
+In order Easy!Appointments to work with your jitsi server you must:

 * in our config-sample.php you must set the JITSI_URL variable to your server's jitsi URL, ex.: https://jitsi.example.com/